 The securitization of a company’s existing and/or future receivables is treated as a financing transaction, as the assignor is advancing the receipt of its receivables in order to obtain liquidity.
 Therefore, revenues generated from the sale of goods or services must be recognized by the assignor in the taxable year in which those revenues are accrued or collected, pursuant to the general rules, even if the receivables have been securitized.
 Likewise, costs and expenses that have been incurred by the assignor to generate those sales revenues may be deducted pursuant to the general tax rules (see 5.a. and 6., below).

 For income tax purposes, all the revenues, existing and future, that the assignor receives or has the right to receive from the securitization firm for the securitization of its receivables must be treated as a liability during the taxable years comprised in the securitization agreement.
 As the assignor begins to collect its receivables, all the payments it makes to the securitization firm must offset that liability.
-At the end of each taxable year that is comprised in the securitization agreement, the assignor must determine whether it has generated income or loss by calculating the difference between the pro-rata liability that is outstanding at the end of that taxable year and the amounts paid to the securitization firm during that year.
+At the end of each taxable year that is comprised in the securitization agreement, the assignor must determine whether it has generated income or loss by calculating the difference between the pro rata liability that is outstanding at the end of that taxable year and the amounts paid to the securitization firm during that year.
 If there is an outstanding liability for that year it will give rise to a loss which can be utilized to offset taxable income.
 The securitization firm will have the opposite effect for tax purposes.
 Thus, the amounts paid to the assignor under the securitization agreement will constitute an asset for the firm and the amounts it receives from it will reduce the value of that asset.

 (5) Taxation of Derivatives